 Shared responsibility in the cloud

-    As you consider and evaluate public cloud services, it’s critical to understand the shared responsibility model and which security tasks are handled by the cloud provider and which tasks are handled by you.
-The workload responsibilities vary depending on whether the workload is hosted on Software as a Service (SaaS), Platform as a Service (PaaS), Infrastructure as a Service (IaaS), or in an on-premises datacenter
+As you consider and evaluate public cloud services, it's critical to understand the shared responsibility model and which security tasks the cloud provider handles and which tasks you handle.
+The workload responsibilities vary depending on whether the workload is hosted on Software as a Service (SaaS), Platform as a Service (PaaS), Infrastructure as a Service (IaaS), or in an on-premises datacenter.

 Division of responsibility

 In an on-premises datacenter, you own the whole stack.
 As you move to the cloud some responsibilities transfer to Microsoft.
 The following diagram illustrates the areas of responsibility between you and Microsoft, according to the type of deployment of your stack.

 For all cloud deployment types, you own your data and identities.
 You're responsible for protecting the security of your data and identities, on-premises resources, and the cloud components you control.
 Cloud components you control vary by service type.

 Regardless of the type of deployment, you always retain the following responsibilities:

 The cloud offers significant advantages for solving long standing information security challenges.
 In an on-premises environment, organizations likely have unmet responsibilities and limited resources available to invest in security, which creates an environment where attackers are able to exploit vulnerabilities at all layers.